hutgib2/challenge-5-work-day-scheduler/README.md

 ## Installation

-To install the Challenge 4 Code Quiz application on your computer, you can clone the GitHub repository using the following command:
+To install the Challenge 5 Work Day Scheduele application on your computer, you can clone the GitHub repository using the following command:

 `git clone git@github.com:hutgib2/challenge-5-work-day-scheduler.git`

 ## Usage

-The Challenge 4 Code Quiz application is an example of how to create a timed quiz using JavaScript.
+The Challenge 5 Work Day Schedueler application is an example of how to create a timed quiz using JavaScript.

 ## License